SGDInstitute/apollo/content/collections/pages/mblgtacc/hospitality.md

             marks:
               -
                 type: lead
-            text: 'We''re committed to the attendee experience.'
+            text: 'We''re committed to the attendee experience.
+Learn more below, and visit us at the information desk' -
-      -
         type: heading
         attrs: